M-Bohram/react-native-mobile-flashcards-udacity/README.md

 ## Tech Stack

 This is a [React Native](https://facebook.github.io/react-native/) app and as such the project was started using [`create-react-native-app`](https://github.com/react-community/create-react-native-app).
 The code base is rather straight forward and a standard React component model is used.
-[Redux](https://redux.js.org/) is used for state management and [React Native AsyncStorage](https://facebook.github.io/react-native/docs/asyncstorage) is used for persistence.
+[React Native AsyncStorage](https://facebook.github.io/react-native/docs/asyncstorage) is used for persistence.
 The data structure used relies on a random unique ID being generated for each deck, and the data for each deck being stored accordingly:

 ```javascript
 random_id_string: {